python/devinabox/README.rst

 --------

 Clone the `devguide repository`_ and build it (again, use the venv created to build the CPython docs if necessary).
-This gives people a local copy to use rather than having to use the (probably slow) internet connection at the sprint.
+This gives sprinters a local copy to use rather than having to use the (often slow) internet connection at the sprint.

 .. _devguide repository: http://hg.python.org/devguide